zihaow/Flight_Simulator/README.md

 sea scene to switch).
 You can enable textured mapping to make it look more realistic.

 ## To run
+Simply download the Flight_Simulator.zip file and unzipp it to run the executable file.
-Make sure you have freeglut.h included as dependency on your visual studio project.
+If you want to run it on developer mode: make sure you have freeglut.h included as dependency on your visual studio project.

 ## Camera / Movement Controls
 1. Up Arrow:    move up;